djberg96/oracle-model-generator/README.md

 ## Author's Comments
 Originally focused only on Oracle, this library has been expanded to support SQL Server as well.
-The architecture now supports multiple database vendors while maintaining backward compatibility.
-By supporting specific database vendors (Oracle and SQL Server), we can take advantage of database-specific features and optimizations.
+The architecture now supports multiple database vendors, and I will probably add Postgres support in the future.

 ## Current Features
 * **Multi-database support**: Oracle and SQL Server